AlbanMarku/GunLogicExperiment/README.md

 # GunLogicExperiment
-Trying to make a gun reload system.
+Trying to make a gun reload system if I have nothing else to do.